soga2001/BankingSystem/README.md

 **Extra**<br>
 There is a function that is commented out called "printTable()" from all of the files.
 The location where this function is used:<br>
--> **final.cpp**: at the very end of the final.<br>
+-> **final.cpp**: At the very end of the final.<br>
 ->**finalMain.cpp**: Case 1 of the "Login Menu".<br>
 ->**Final.h**: Line 31.<br>
 If you uncomment that, when you press "1" in the **Login Menu**, it prints the hash table.
 If you want to see how my program runs with collision, create 2 account.
-One with username "GoCatGo." and another with "GoDog,Go".<br>
+One with username "GoCatGo." and another with "GoDog,Go".<br><br>
 Also you can only deposit and withdraw whole numbers.

-I worked on this project by myself.